Naosan/e-auth-manager/docs/bulk-refresh-token-seeding.md

 ## Preparing seed data

 You can describe refresh tokens either inline or via a JSON file.
-Each entry must provide an `accountName`, `appId`, and the `refreshToken` you obtained from eBay.
+Each entry must provide an `accountName`, `appId`, and the `refreshToken` you obtained from your OAuth provider.

 ### Option A: Inline JSON